joshuaebowling/node-web-scraper/book.md

 16 And they began discussing with one another the fact that they had no bread.
 16 Ellos comentaban entre sí: «Lo dice porque no tenemos pan».
 17 And Jesus, aware of this, said to them, “Why are you discussing the fact that you have no bread?
 Do you not yet perceive or understand?
 Are your hearts hardened?
-17 Al darse cuenta de esto, Jesús les dijo:
+17 Al darse cuenta de esto, Jesús les dijo: ―¿Por qué están hablando de que no tienen pan? ¿Todavía no ven ni entienden? ¿Tienen la mente embotada?
 18 Having eyes do you not see, and having ears do you not hear?
 And do you not remember?
 18 ¿Es que tienen ojos, pero no ven, y oídos, pero no oyen? ¿Acaso no recuerdan?
 19 When I broke the five loaves for the five thousand, how many baskets full of broken pieces did you take up?”
 They said to him, “Twelve.”
-19 Cuando partí los cinco panes para los cinco mil, ¿cuántas canastas llenas de pedazos recogieron?
+19 Cuando partí los cinco panes para los cinco mil, ¿cuántas canastas llenas de pedazos recogieron? ―Doce —respondieron.
 20 “And the seven for the four thousand, how many baskets full of broken pieces did you take up?”
 And they said to him, “Seven.”
-20 ―Y, cuando partí los siete panes para los cuatro mil, ¿cuántas cestas llenas de pedazos recogieron?
+20 ―Y, cuando partí los siete panes para los cuatro mil, ¿cuántas cestas llenas de pedazos recogieron? ―Siete.
 21 And he said to them, “Do you not yet understand?”
-21 Entonces concluyó:
+21 Entonces concluyó: ―¿Y todavía no entienden?
 22 And they came to Bethsaida.
 And some people brought to him a blind man and begged him to touch him.
 22 Cuando llegaron a Betsaida, algunas personas le llevaron un ciego a Jesús y le rogaron que lo tocara.
 23 And he took the blind man by the hand and led him out of the village, and when he had spit on his eyes and laid his hands on him, he asked him, “Do you see anything?”
 23 Él tomó de la mano al ciego y lo sacó fuera del pueblo.
-Después de escupirle en los ojos y de poner las manos sobre él, le preguntó:
+Después de escupirle en los ojos y de poner las manos sobre él, le preguntó: ―¿Puedes ver ahora?
 24 And he looked up and said, “I see people, but they look like trees, walking.”
-24 El hombre alzó los ojos y dijo:
+24 El hombre alzó los ojos y dijo: ―Veo gente; parecen árboles que caminan.
 25 Then Jesus[c] laid his hands on his eyes again; and he opened his eyes, his sight was restored, and he saw everything clearly.
 25 Entonces le puso de nuevo las manos sobre los ojos, y el ciego fue curado: recobró la vista y comenzó a ver todo con claridad.
 26 And he sent him to his home, saying, “Do not even enter the village.”
-26 Jesús lo mandó a su casa con esta advertencia:
+26 Jesús lo mandó a su casa con esta advertencia: ―No vayas a entrar en el pueblo.[b]
 27 And Jesus went on with his disciples to the villages of Caesarea Philippi.
 And on the way he asked his disciples, “Who do people say that I am?”
 27 Jesús y sus discípulos salieron hacia las aldeas de Cesarea de Filipo.
-En el camino les preguntó:
+En el camino les preguntó: ―¿Quién dice la gente que soy yo?
 28 And they told him, “John the Baptist; and others say, Elijah; and others, one of the prophets.”
 28 ―Unos dicen que Juan el Bautista, otros que Elías, y otros que uno de los profetas —contestaron.
 29 And he asked them, “But who do you say that I am?”
 Peter answered him, “You are the Christ.”
-29 ―Y ustedes, ¿quién dicen que soy yo?
+29 ―Y ustedes, ¿quién dicen que soy yo? ―Tú eres el Cristo —afirmó Pedro.
 30 And he strictly charged them to tell no one about him.
 30 Jesús les ordenó que no hablaran a nadie acerca de él.
 31 And he began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed, and after three days rise again.
-31 Luego comenzó a enseñarles:
+31 Luego comenzó a enseñarles: ―El Hijo del hombre tiene que sufrir muchas cosas y ser rechazado por los ancianos, por los jefes de los sacerdotes y por los maestros de la ley.
+Es necesario que lo maten y que a los tres días resucite.
 32 And he said this plainly.
 And Peter took him aside and began to rebuke him.
 32 Habló de esto con toda claridad.
 Pedro lo llevó aparte y comenzó a reprenderlo.
 33 But turning and seeing his disciples, he rebuked Peter and said, “Get behind me, Satan!
 For you are not setting your mind on the things of God, but on the things of man.”
-33 Pero Jesús se dio la vuelta, miró a sus discípulos, y reprendió a Pedro.
+33 Pero Jesús se dio la vuelta, miró a sus discípulos, y reprendió a Pedro. ―¡Aléjate de mí, Satanás! —le dijo—.
+Tú no piensas en las cosas de Dios, sino en las de los hombres.
 34 And calling the crowd to him with his disciples, he said to them, “If anyone would come after me, let him deny himself and take up his cross and follow me.
-34 Entonces llamó a la multitud y a sus discípulos.
+34 Entonces llamó a la multitud y a sus discípulos. ―Si alguien quiere ser mi discípulo —les dijo—, que se niegue a sí mismo, lleve su cruz y me siga.
 35 For whoever would save his life[d] will lose it, but whoever loses his life for my sake and the gospel's will save it.
 35 Porque el que quiera salvar su vida la perderá; pero el que pierda su vida por mi causa y por el evangelio la salvará.
 36 For what does it profit a man to gain the whole world and forfeit his soul?